Jubilee Party: 2017 general election

 The Jubilee Party was one of the primary competitors during Kenya's 2017 general elections.
 The election was preceded by multiple acts of violence, challenging the lawfulness of the elections.
-Deputy President Ruto's house was attacked by a single intruder, who killed a guard in the process.
+Deputy President William Ruto's house was attacked by a single intruder, who killed a guard in the process.
 In addition, Christopher Msando, a senior election official, was found murdered only a few days before voting began.
 His death raised concerns, both domestically and abroad, regarding the possibility of electoral fraud.

 After months of campaigning, elections were held on 8 August 2017.
 The Jubilee Party made significant gains in the 2017 General election, winning 140 of 290 parliamentary seats, 25 of 47 County women representatives seats, 24 of 47 senatorial seats, and 25 of the 47 governors.
 The party's candidate and the incumbent president, Uhuru Kenyatta, won the election by a comfortable margin, receiving 8,223,369 which was 54.17% against ODM leader Raila Odinga who garnered 6,822,812 which translates to 44.94% of the total votes cast.
 However, the results of the first election were annulled by the Supreme Court of Kenya following a successful petition from the runner-up, Raila Odinga, who questioned the authenticity of the official vote.
 A second election was held on 26 October, which Odinga boycotted, citing his desire for electoral reform.
 Opposition protests in Nairobi, Kisumu and Mombasa were banned by the Jubilee Party in the weeks leading up to the second election.
 With no formal opposition, the Jubilee ticket received a near unanimous percentage of the vote, ensuring Kenyatta's victory.

 Large protests broke out soon after the results of the second round of voting were announced.
 Protesters suggested that the original election had been rigged by the Jubilee Party, allegations which the government denied.
 These protests, while far more subdued than the crisis following the 2007 elections, resulted in the deaths of dozens of civilians.
 According to Amnesty International, at least 33 of these deaths were attributed to Kenyan police.